ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 ### Run queries

-Now that you have data in Treasure Data, it's time to analyze and use the data.
+Now that you have data in Treasure Data, it's time to analyze and use it.

 1. Go to the [Queries tab] (https://console.treasuredata.com/app/queries/editor).
 2. Select the `test_database`, and run some queries.
 To learn more about how to run queries, please read the [Treasure Data documentation](https://support.treasuredata.com/hc/en-us/articles/360007995693).